nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Operation to Recompute Partially Quotas {{since '10.1'}}

-A new operation: Quotas.RecomputeStatistics is provided, with optional parameters:
+A new operation: `Quotas.RecomputeStatistics` is provided, with optional parameters:
 - tenantId / username / path (only one allowed)
-- updaterName (defaults to documentsSizeUpdater)
+- updaterName (defaults to `documentsSizeUpdater`)

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-21017](https://jira.nuxeo.com/browse/NXP-21017).

-### Packaging

 ## Farewell